Short Guide to the Bats

 IMPORTANCE OF BATS

 SEED DISPERSAL - Many fruit bats carry fruit and seeds away from the parent plant thereby helping propagate that species of plant.
-Studies in Africa have shown that birds drop fruit seeds underneath the tree in which they are feeding where they cannot hope to germinate.
-Bats, on the other hand, spread their droppings (in flight) over large areas.
-This wide dispersal of seeds is very useful in the replanting of damaged forests or deforested areas (excessive logging, volcanoes, hurricanes).
-For some trees, bats are the main agents by which new areas can be reforested.
+Studies have shown that birds drop fruit seeds underneath the tree in which they are feeding where they rarely germinate.
+Bats, on the other hand, spread their droppings (in flight) over larger areas.
+This wide dispersal of seeds by bats is critical in the replanting/recovery of damaged forests (excessive logging, volcanoes, hurricanes) and in some cases, bats (not birds/insects) are the only vector by which new areas can be reforested.

 (photo K. West)